 Each employee has the responsibility to maintain a workplace free from any form of sexual harassment.
 Consequently, should any individual, in particular those with supervisory responsibilities, become aware of any conduct that may constitute sexual harassment or other prohibited behavior, immediate action should be taken to address such conduct.
-Any employee who believes they have been sexually harassed or has witnessed sexual harassment is encouraged to immediately report such harassment to the Chief of Staff.
+Any employee who believes they have been sexually harassed or has witnessed sexual harassment is encouraged to immediately report such harassment to the Human Resources Manager.
 See Appendix A for the "Harassment/Discrimination/Retaliation Complaint Form."
-See Appendix B for the general "Internal Complaint Form."